 Ich bin größer als sie. – I am taller than her.

-Dieses Auto ist billiger als das blaue. – This car is cheaper than the blue one.
+Dieses Auto ist billiger als das blaue Auto. – This car is cheaper than the blue car.

 “als” as a conjunction